nilsmango/project7III/content/tap/manual/_index.md

 6. Record
 Activates or deactivates the session record button.

 7. Play/Stop/Play Menu/Tempo
-In the step sequencer with [Performance Features](#4-1-performance-features): Single Tap opens that menu.
+In the step sequencer with [Performance Features](#4-1-performance-features): Single Tap opens the [Play Menu](#play-menu).
 Long-press opens the [Tempo Overlay](#tempo-overlay).
 In all other layouts and views: Starts or stops the playback.
-Long-press opens the tempo overlay.
+Long-press opens the Tempo Overlay.
-In the [Step Sequencer](#3-3-5-step-sequencer) without **Performance Features**: Long-press shows a context menu for stopping, starting, adding, going to different clips, and the **Tempo Overlay**.
+In the [Step Sequencer](#3-3-5-step-sequencer) without **Performance Features**: Long-press shows a context menu for stopping, starting, adding, going to different clips, and the Tempo Overlay.

 Extra buttons in the horizontal Footer Bar of the Device View:

 8. Switch from Pads to Sequencer and vice versa.

 9. Go to start of loop (only in Sequencer), stop all clips (in Pads)

+##### Play Menu
+{{ image_sets(path="content/tap/manual/playmenu.png", format="auto", op="fit_width", quality=75, alt="The Tap Play Menu showing a couple of actions", caption='The Play Menu' imgset_class="imgset-half") }}

+A menu showing different actions, depending on status:
+- Global Play/Stop
+- Start/Stop selected Clip
+- Select previous Clip
+- Select next Clip
+- New empty Clip
+- Tempo
+- Select Main Track

 ##### Tempo Overlay
-{{ image_sets(path="content/tap/manual/Tempo_Overlay.jpg", format="auto", op="fit_width", quality=75, alt="Tap Tempo Overlay", caption='The Tempo Overlay' imgset_class="imgset-half") }}
+{{ image_sets(path="content/tap/manual/tempo_overlay.png", format="auto", op="fit_width", quality=75, alt="Tap Tempo Overlay", caption='The Tempo Overlay' imgset_class="imgset-half") }}

 Tapping the plus and minus buttons will adjust the tempo by the amount indicated in the center.
 Tapping on the BPM digits lets you type in the exact tempo you want.